CopernicaMarketingSoftware/Documentation/Publisher/en/database-restrictions-and-capabilities.md

 **/\^[0-9]4[a-z|A-Z]2\$/**

-If you want to learn more about regular expression, you best check the internet.
+If you want to learn more about regular expressions, you best check the internet.
 It is full of tutorials and websites that teach you to write regular expressions.

 -   [http://regexlib.com/](http://regexlib.com/)